spacecloud-io/space-docs/content/getting-started/quick-start/docker-compose.md

 Hit `Save` button.
 That's all what is required to configure Space Cloud for this guide!

+> **Note:** If you are using an SQL database, you should hit the `Set Up Database` button to create the internal tables which Space Cloud requires after saving the right connection string.

 ## Step4: Let us try it out

 Our backend is up and running, configured to expose APIs on MongoDB.
 Time to explore it's awesome powers.